 Paula will be speaking in one of our main sessions.

-Andy Flannagan is a Luton-based, ex-medic, Irish singer-songwriter with a driving passion to see a just re-wiring of the global economic system.
+Andy Flannagan is an ex-medic, Irish singer-songwriter with a driving passion to see a just re-wiring of the global economic system.
 He also annoys MPs at parliament and trains not-yet-politicians as the director of Christians On The Left and Christians In Politics.
 Andy loves curating organic, interactive worship experiences that address all of God’s character rather than just his warm fuzziness.
-Bring your anger and lament as well as your adoration.
-Hands in the air perhaps, but feet most definitely in the dirt.
+He lives in Luton with his wife Jen and their two small children.

 Andy will be leading worship at NYMW.